Chapter 8:

 :—<> —:

 In some ways, this reminded me of a school trip.
 After the boring ass seminar, we were escorted to a huge dining room where we were torturously made to, eherm, incentivized to interact with other outlanders.
-The silver lining was that most seemed to find the idea dreadful, and as such, most groups just kind of kept to themselves.
+The silver lining was that most groups just kind of kept to themselves.

 Dinner, presumably to ease us into this world, looked shockingly familiar, which was to say that it was omurice.
 Yeah, omurice.
-They’d even written our names in ketchup.
+They’d even written our names with ketchup.
+It was blue, though.

 While I looked for a way to flee back to the room, one of the kids went from party to party asking what kind of magic everyone had.
-Apparently she could summon a sword of light, too, and apparently that was the rarest ability.
-If I’d been someone else, I would’ve told her some other guy in our safe zone forest thing had that ability, too, and he’d turned into a dragon snack.
+Apparently she could summon a sword of darkness, and apparently that was the rarest ability.
+If I’d been able to communicate, I would’ve told her that some other guy in our safe zone forest thing could do something very similar, and he’d ended up as a dragon snack.

 I sat next to Aoko, who sat next to Hisui, who sat next to Yukimura.
-We could theoretically choose where to sit, but of course, the corners were the first places to vanish.
-We sat in the middle of nowhere and everywhere, swallowed by people, and swallowing them in return.
+We could theoretically choose where to sit, but of course, corners were the first places to vanish.
+We sat in the middle of nowhere and everywhere, swallowed by and swallowing people.

-Aoko picked on her omurice, glancing at them every now and then.
-I didn’t realize I stared until she looked back at me.
-I looked away quickly, shoving a mouthful of omurice into my mouth, but it was too late.
-“It tastes just like the one back home, huh?”
-She asked.
+Aoko picked on her omurice, periodically glancing at them.
+I didn’t realize I was staring until she looked back at me.
+I lost the staring contest, of course, but even stuffing my mouth with omurice did not deter her; desperate for someone to talk to again, Aoko said, “It tastes just like the ones back home, huh?”

-More than chewing on the omurice, I was chewing on the chopstick.
 I liked Aoko.
 She was pretty nice.
 She kept finding stray animals and trying to force people to adopt them.
-TAccepting a kitten had led to Mari Okada (the goldfish)’s death, so I’d declined ever since.
+Accepting a kitten had led to Cronenberg’s (the goldfish) death, so I’d declined ever since.
 (I’d named the cat Tarantino, too, which seemed almost prophetic…).
-All of this to say that I had nothing against her, really… “Yeah,” I said instead of nodding.
-I was evolving.
-New world, new Ishida.
-Ha.
+All of this to say that I had nothing against her.
+I forced myself to swallow.
+“Yeah.”

 “I heard Tissu is at the hospital right now,” Aoko said.
 “That’s what they called it.
 Hospital.
-She might be able to talk again.”
+If everything goes well, she’ll be able to talk again soon, which is great…”

 Yukimura invited himself into the conversation.
 “She’s giving you advice, asshole.”